-All integrated-assessment model projections with a reasonable chance of limiting warming to 1.5 °C by 2100 rely on biomass carbon removal and storage (BiCRS) [9,10].
-BiCRS takes advantage of the CO2 that plants capture from the air and places value on the use of plant biomass for carbon removal (rather than for energy alone) (Chapter 6 - BiCRS).
+All integrated-assessment model projections with a reasonable chance of limiting warming to 1.5 °C by 2100 rely on biomass carbon removal and storage (BiCRS) as a primary approach [9,10].
+BiCRS takes advantage of the fact that plants capture and store CO2 from the air and places value on the use of biomass for carbon removal (rather than for energy alone) (Chapter 6 - BiCRS).
 BiCRS processes convert biomass to long-lived products or to chemicals, fuels, or energy, with capture and geologic storage of CO2 emissions from the conversion process.
-The outsized potential impact of BiCRS (durable carbon removal at an cost of <\$100/tonne CO2) lies in part in its ability to generate a wide range of chemical, materials, and energy co-products from biomass, thus generating revenue streams that offset some of the carbon-removal cost.
+The outsized potential impact of BiCRS (durable carbon removal potential at an intermediate-level cost of <\$100/tonne CO2) lies in part in its ability to generate a wide range of chemical, materials, and energy co-products from biomass, thus generating revenue streams that offset some of the carbon-removal cost.
 The most prominent BiCRS risks are associated with land-use changes-if they displace natural ecosystems and food production-the latter creating a risk of indirect land-use change and unforeseen adverse climate impacts.
-Other major risks are associated with the complexity of a carbon-removal pathway that requires collaboration of biomass producers, biorefinery and geologic storage operators, and bioproduct and $CO_2$ distributors.
+Other major risks are associated with the complexity of a carbon-removal pathway that requires collaboration of biomass producers, biorefinery and geologic storage operators, and bioproduct and CO_2 distributors.
 We explicitly consider these risks in Chapter 6 - BiCRS, as well as in chapters focused on transportation, cross-cutting issues, EEEJ, and regional opportunities.
 Further, we present a comprehensive analysis linking soil-based carbon removal pathways and BiCRS.
 Figure ES-10 shows one integrated evaluation of cross-cutting BiCRS requirements, illustrating the available biomass in each region of the country and its proximity to the best geologic storage.

-A key tradeoff for biomass use is between the production of SAF, for which biomass may provide a domestic source with a low-carbon footprint, and the production of hydrogen, which maximizes the amount of $CO_2$ removed while minimizing the costs.
+A key tradeoff for biomass use is between the production of SAF, for which biomass may provide a domestic source with a low-carbon footprint, and the production of hydrogen, which maximizes the amount of CO_2 removed while minimizing the costs.
 The nation will have to weigh all the topics considered in this report to manage this tradeoff: there are multiple ways to use our fundamentally limited resources.
 The choice of how to use resources (biomass, available land, renewable energy) may be more important than cost.
-To illustrate, Table ES-3 compares three different biomass supply options, for processes where $H_2$ or SAF are the product, all with full carbon capture
+To illustrate, Table 269 compares three different biomass supply options,

 Figure ES-10.
-BiCRS biomass supply according to biomass 'feedstock' type for each $CO_2$ -removal region in the United States.
+BiCRS biomass supply according to biomass 'feedstock' type for each CO_2 -removal region in the United States.
 The biomass assessment shown here is our Zero-Cropland-Change case, which includes wastes and residues in addition to carbon crop potential modeled on non-cropland for 2050.
 The shaded regions correspond to land areas with known high-quality geologic storage potential.